k0shk0sh/FastHub/README.md

-### FastHub has been suspended from the playstore, Please update your app from the releases page to _1.9.1_ until this sorted out. :cry:
+### FastHub has been suspended from the Play Store due copyright reasons but it will be avaiable in a few days.
+Please, update your app from the releases page, until this sorted out.

 [![Build Status](https://travis-ci.org/k0shk0sh/FastHub.svg?branch=master)](https://travis-ci.org/k0shk0sh/FastHub)